SauravSJK/SecuriteAI/README.md

 Time is a circle, not a line. **SecuriteAI** decomposes timestamps into **Sine and Cosine pairs** for Hours, Minutes, Seconds, and Days.
 This allows the model to understand that **23:59 is adjacent to 00:01**, preventing the "midnight cliff" problem that often causes false positives in standard linear models.

 #### 4. LSTM-Autoencoder Bottleneck
-The model forces a **180-dimensional input** (20 \times 9 features) through a **64-dimensional latent bottleneck**.
+The model forces a **180-dimensional input** (20 x 9 features) through a **64-dimensional latent bottleneck**.
 This compression compels the network to learn the underlying structure and patterns of system behavior rather than simply memorizing log entries.

 ---